-At the moment I am reading Penny Thornton’s The Forces of Destiny: Reincarnation, Astrology and Karma, it is an interesting read, although there isn’t too much astrology, but what it does contain are lots of thought provoking information on how Fate and Destiny play out in our lives.
-Here is a quote from the book as an example of it’s content:
+The Forces of Destiny: Reincarnation, Astrology and Karma, is an interesting read, although there isn’t too much astrology.
+What it does contain is lots of thought-provoking information on how Fate and Destiny play out in our lives.
+Here is a quote from the book as an example of its content:

 When I took the diploma of the Faculty of Astrological Studies, I had to discuss in an essay the dilemma between fate and free will.
 At the time, the issues appeared quite cut and dried to me that while there was a divine plan at work, we also had the God-given ability to exercise free-will.
 I find the issue much more complex now.
 As an astrologer, one cannot avoid the knotty problem of fate, since a birth chart at almost every level is showing a fated pattern, even if character is the fundamental issue and future ‘trends’ are avoided; character may indeed be destiny, but how did we come to have such a character in the first place?
 Is this not also fate?
 And where does free will come in when the individual is born with deformities or multiple disabilities?

 Reincarnation is discussed, NDEs, and the judgment of souls.
 The book touches upon the view that we often find many ancient civilizations’ acts, rituals, and beliefs rather naive according to our world view.
 Out of body journeys and accounts of life after death relating that many people that died came back with a firm belief in cosmic law and order.